section-engineering-education/engineering-education/content/articles/laravel-passport/index.md

 ### Conclusion

-In this tutorial, we have discussed Laravel passport.
+In this tutorial, we have discussed Laravel passport package.
 We have seen how we can configure this package in a Laravel application to generate API access tokens.
-I've tried to take you through each process of implementing a `POST` and `GET` methods i'e user authentication example, you can now build on this to design secure applications.
+I've tried to take you through each process of implementing a `POST` and `GET` methods i.e. user authentication example, you can now build on this to design secure applications using Laravel passport.

 Full tutorial code can be found [here](https://github.com/jumamiller/laravel-passport) on the Github repository.